anjuna-security/apm-secure-deployments/azure/README.md

 1. a Private Image Gallery;
 1. a Virtual Network, Subnet, Network Interface Controller, Public IP Address, and a Network Security Group;
 1. a Storage Account;
-1. a Azure Key Vault;
+1. an Azure Key Vault;
 1. a Microsoft Azure Attestation endpoint;

 The `deploy` command will also: